 How to edit Sony SLOG3 Settings in Post Production

-We use Final Cut Pro to edit our SLOG3 footage from our Sony a7siii.
+We use Final Cut Pro to edit our SLOG3 footage from our Sony a7siii and Sony FX3.

-Step One: First, you need to buy a rec709 LUT.
+First, you need to buy a rec709 LUT.
 Gamut.io has affordable conversion LUTS for Sony, Canon, Panasonic, Blackmagic and more.
+Our luts, Poeta, also come with conversion LUTS!

-Step Three: Add another “Custom LUT” effect and apply your Creative LUT.
-A Creative LUT is pretty much our way of saying a preset.
-This is your signature look that best matches your brand colors.
-There are a lot of great options!
-Join our Instagram Subscription to see which creative LUTS we use here.
+Step One: Drag and drop the “Custom LUT” effect and apply your Creative LUT.
+A Creative LUT is a videographer’s stylish look to their work similar to photographers using presets.
+AKA this is your signature look that best matches your brand colors.
+There are a lot of great options but we highly suggest Poeta LUTS, this is what we use!

 Sony SLOG3 Settings are that simple!